Sacramento Fish & Wildlife OfficeServing the people, conserving the fish, wildlife, and plants of California

 Site visits are critical to helping Sacramento Fish and Wildlife Office (SFWO) biologists learn more about species and their habitats.
 The trips often take them into areas most people do not have a chance to explore, including public and privately-owned restricted sites, as well as some remote and hard-to-reach areas.
 “Site visit Insights” provides a behind-the-scenes perspective of wildlife biology, featuring photographs and interesting discoveries and happenings SFWO biologists experience in the field.

-Wildlife Biologists: Valerie Layne, senior fish and wildlife biologist, Sacramento Fish and Wildlife Office Conservation Banking Division
+Wildlife Biologists: Harry Kahler, fish and wildlife biologist, Sacramento Fish and Wildlife Office

 What was the purpose of the site visit?